• 15 Dec 2024

 Eggs should be offered in moderation as an occasional treat or supplement, not as a primary food source.
 A balanced commercial dog food should form the foundation of their diet.

-• Small Dogs (under 20 lbs): ½ to 1 small cooked egg per week.
+Small under 20 lbs (9 kg) ½ to 1 small egg

 Adjust the amount based on your dog's size, activity level, and overall health.
 If you have any concerns or if your dog has any underlying health conditions, consult your veterinarian for personalized advice.